rune-labs/sqlalchemy-i18n/docs/config.rst

 Dynamic source locale
 ---------------------

+Rune Note: This doesn't exist in the codebase as far as I can see (LG - 2021-08-11)

 Sometimes you may want to have dynamic source (default) locale.
 This can be achieved by setting `dynamic_source_locale` as `True`.